RJvH/dapr-workshop/docs/assignment-3.md

 - Jaeger on http://127.0.0.1:16686/

-In Jaeger UI you can the cronmail endpoint call by the Dapr cron job.
+In Jaeger UI you can (see?) the cronmail endpoint call by the Dapr cron job.
 You also see the call to the Dapr SMTP output binding by the cronmail endpoint.

 ![jaeger](../docs/images/assignment3_jaeger.png)